Today we’ll take a look at the impact of both home prices and mortgage rates on your decision to buy a piece of property.

 Do Higher Mortgage Rates Lead to Lower Home Prices?

-There’s also the thought that once interest rates rise, they’ll put downward pressure on home prices, meaning property values today are artificially inflated based on the low rates, which has somewhat increased demand.
+There’s also the thought that once interest rates rise, they’ll put downward pressure on home prices, meaning property values today are artificially inflated based on the low interest rates available, which has somewhat increased demand.

 So don’t just assume home prices will drop if mortgage rates rise.
 And vice versa.